leewtai/leewtai.github.io/courses/data_mining/homeworks/hw1.md

 Try to predict the time for an order to be delivered after it was paid for using a basic regression model.
 - Define a relevant metric for this, should arriving early be treated the same as arriving late?
 - Make sure you perform cross validation
-- Are there features that were helped your model performance metric by 2% or more?
+- Are there features that helped your model performance metric by 2% or more?
+Please show your work.

 WARNING: there are some bad data points you'll have to make a decision how to handle the data (e.g. if no delivery was ever made)